Regularization Matters in Policy Optimization: Analysis and Conclusion

 \textbf{Why do BN and dropout work only with off-policy algorithms?} One finding in our experiments is BN and dropout can sometimes improve on the off-policy algorithm SAC, but mostly hurt on-policy algorithms.
+We further confirm this observation through experiments on Deep Deterministic Policy Gradient (DDPG, \cite{lillicrap2016ddpg}), another off-policy algorithm, and present the results in Appendix \ref{app:ddpg}.
 We hypothesize two possible reasons: 1) for both BN and dropout, training mode is used to train the network, and testing mode is used to sample actions during interaction with the environment, leading to a discrepancy between the sampling policy and optimization policy (the same holds if we always use training mode).
 For on-policy algorithms, if such discrepancy is large, it can cause severe ``off-policy issues'', which hurts the optimization process or even crashes it since their theory necessitates that the data is ``on policy'', i.e., data sampling and optimization policies are the same.
-For off-policy algorithms, this discrepancy is not an issue, since they sample data from replay buffer and do not require the two polices to be the same.
+For off-policy algorithms, this discrepancy is not an issue, since they sample data from replay buffer and do not require the two policies to be the same.
 2) BN can be sensitive to input distribution shifts, since the mean and std statistics depend on the input, and if the input distribution changes too quickly in training, the mapping functions of BN layers can change quickly too, which can possibly destabilize training.
 One evidence for this is that in supervised learning, when transferring a ImageNet pretrained model to other vision datasets, sometimes the BN layers are fixed \citep{jjfaster2rcnn} and only other layers are trained.
 In off-policy algorithms, the sample distributions are relatively slow-changing since we always draw from the whole replay buffer which holds cumulative data; in on-policy algorithms, we always use the samples generated from the latest policy, and the faster-changing input distribution for on-policy algorithms could be harmful to BN.
-Previously, BN has also been shown to be useful in DDPG \citep{lillicrap2015continuous}, an off-policy algorithm.